winwisely99/embed/README.md

 # embed

-This is our Best Practice Architecture that meets our goals.
+Experimental and broken for now.

-Packages ( See repo ) use embed and the Architecture is provides.
+This is a golang layer that is embedded inside the client.

-Harness ( this repo - see Folder) is our Best practice app to show how it works and refine it.
+It allows:

-Code written in golang with Flutter.
+- the client to speak different transports for exotic security aspects

-Why ?
+- run background task without the app open:
 	- Flutter is great at GUI.
 (MANY Foreground)
 	- Golang is great at networking.
 (Singleton Background)

 ## Run as a Background Service